 Wind your cycle up at the Waterford coastline for a perfect coastal weekend stay in Dungarvan, complete with beautiful views and welcoming gastropubs.

-Cycle along the iconic Royal Canal from Dublin City through Kildare, Meath, Westmeath and finish up in the heart of Ireland in Longford.
-Leisurely pedal your way along the edge of the canal as barges sail past and fishermen cast their lines.
+Cycle along the iconic Royal Canal from Maynooth in County Kildare, traversing through counties Meath and Westmeath before finishing up in either Longford Town or Cloondara in County Longford.
+Leisurely pedal your way along the canal towpath exploring the built and natural heritage, as barges sail past and fishermen cast their lines.

-Enjoy the stunning scenery of Carlingford Lough and the Cooley and Mourne Mountains on the Great Eastern Greenway.
-This short 7km route is perfect for a quick cycle or a leisurely stroll that begins at the Carlingford Marina.
+Enjoy the stunning scenery of Carlingford Lough and the Cooley and Mourne Mountains on the Carlingford Lough Greenway.
+This short 7km route which connects Carlingford and Omeath is perfect for a lovely cycle or a leisurely stroll that begins at the Carlingford Marina.

 Enjoy a dish of famous Carlingford Oysters in one of the restaurants or pubs on the narrow streets of this Norman town and see why so many people love spending a weekend away in Carlingford.